Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Downtown/Central Business District

 Downtown is having its moment right now!
 Sure, it gets quiet on weekends, but weekdays are electric with business energy and those gorgeous high-rise views.
-You’ll snag a sweet loft or condo with skyline views that’ll make your friends super jealous.
+You’ll snag a sweet loft or condo with skyline views that’ll make your friends jealous.

 Yeah, parking costs an arm and a leg, but who needs a car when you can walk to Rockets games and all the best happy hour spots?